Translate

 Mendelssohn the Hymnist

-Mendelssohn composed the melodies for a number of Protestant hymns.
+Mendelssohn composed the melodies for several Protestant hymns.
 His most memorable hymn melody is Hark!
 The Herald Angels Sing.
 The music for this carol originates from his Festegesang, a cantata written in 1840 to commemorate the 400th anniversary of the invention of movable metal type by Johannes Gutenberg.
 The first major book ever published with this new technology is the Gutenberg Bible, a watershed that launched the “Gutenberg Revolution.”
 The English musician Williams H. Cummings adapted the lyrics of Hymn for Christmas Day by Charles Wesley (with some changes by George Whitfield) to a melody from Festegesang.
 There is a lyrical rendition of Hark!
 The Herald Angels Sing by Celtic Women.

 Mendelssohn composed the music for Still, Still With Thee.
 The poetic lyrics for that hymn were conceived by Harriet B. Stowe, the famed abolitionist author of Uncle Tom’s Cabin.